ualibraries/filesender-phpfpm/README.md

 These variables are set using the [setup.sh](https://github.com/ualibraries/filesender-phpfpm/blob/2.0-beta2/docker/setup.sh) script, copied into the image at /setup.sh, which runs in the filesender-phpfpm docker container the first time it starts up.

 ## simplesamlphp ##
-Look at the [compose/simplesaml](https://github.com/ualibraries/filesender-phpfpm/tree/1.6/compose/simplesaml) directory for a [docker-compose](https://github.com/ualibraries/filesender-phpfpm/blob/1.6/compose/simplesaml/docker-compose.yml) example of how to quickly setup filesender with a fake user account using cd.
+Look at the [compose/simplesaml](https://github.com/ualibraries/filesender-phpfpm/tree/1.6/compose/simplesaml) directory for a [docker-compose](https://github.com/ualibraries/filesender-phpfpm/blob/1.6/compose/simplesaml/docker-compose.yml) example of how to quickly setup filesender with a fake user account using simplesamlphp.

 ```
 git clone -b 1.6 git@github.com:ualibraries/filesender-phpfpm.git